nikic/php-ast/README.md

       [php-ast-reverter][php-ast-reverter] package implements this functionality.
     * Name resolution (resolving namespace prefixes and aliases): There is currently no standalone package for this.
-    * AST traversation / visitation: There is currently no standalone package for this either, but implementing a recursive AST walk is easy.
+    * AST traversal / visitation: There is currently no standalone package for this either, but implementing a recursive AST walk is easy.

 The [php-parser-to-php-ast][php-parser-to-php-ast] project can convert the AST produced by